 - You should read & understand this section even if you do not normally use a mobile device.
-You may need to do so at some point in the future. - The term 'mobile device' covers any portable device, often incorporating memory, storage and connectivity.
-Examples include:- - Tablet computers, netbooks, laptops - Smartphones - Other specialist devices such as cameras, audio & video recorders etc - You are responsible for the care & safe storage of any mobile device which has been issued or loaned to you. - If you make use of your own mobile device for college purposes, you should be aware that this policy still applies.
-Similarly, if you remotely connect to college systems (including Office 365 services) from fixed devices, such as a home computer, this policy still applies. - A further section of the AUP contains additional guidance on the use of your own device when access College systems and data (BYOD).
+You may need to do so at some point in the future. - The term 'mobile device' covers any portable device, often incorporating memory, storage, and connectivity.
+Examples include: - o Tablet computers, netbooks, and laptops - Smartphones - o Other specialist devices such as cameras, audio & video recorders etc - You are responsible for the care & safe storage of any mobile device which has been issued or loaned to you. - If you make use of your own mobile device for college purposes, you should be aware that this policy still applies.
+Similarly, if you remotely connect to college systems (including Office 365 services) from fixed devices, such as a home computer, this policy still applies. - A further section of the AUP contains additional guidance on the use of your own device when using College systems (BYOD).

-- Back up your work to the network at regular intervals - Always consider the physical security of your mobile device:-
+- Back up your work to the network at regular intervals - Always consider the physical security of your mobile device: -

-In an unlocked office Secured with a cable or keep it in a locked drawer In the car Concealed from view.
+In an unlocked room Secured with a cable or keep it in a locked cabinet In the car Concealed from view.
 Ideally in a locked boot or glove compartment At home Ideally within a locked work area.
-Otherwise within a locked drawer Travelling Keep the device on your person & out of sight at all times
+Otherwise within a locked drawer Travelling Always keep the device on your person & out of sight

-- Do not copy sensitive information onto mobile devices; save on to OneDrive/Teams instead. - Do not view sensitive information on the train, plane or in any public area.
-This provides an opportunity for onlookers. - Do not allow family, friends or anybody else to use the device. - Never respond to a message that you were not expecting, e.g., Royal Mail delivery. - Never supply banking or payment details in response to any message.
-This is a well-known method of smishing and fraud.
-Your bank will never request security details by message.
+- Do not copy sensitive information onto mobile devices. - Do not view sensitive information on the train, plane or in any public area, as this could provide an opportunity for onlookers. - Do not allow family, friends, or anybody else to use the device.